You are three days or perhaps only three hours into your internship or brand new job when the dismaying thought hits your mind – What have I done?

 4. Commit to be sure that this does not happen again:

-there are few points that you didn’t like about your present job, then you can discuss those in your new job.
+There are a few points that you didn’t like about your present job, then you can discuss those in your new job.

 As a job hunter, you are permitted to ask as many questions as you would like to the hiring manager, or HR manager before you make a final decision.
 You have the right to interview the company as much as the company interviews you.